 About My Family

-I have been serving in Christian ministry for more than 10 years.
+I have been serving in ministry for more than 15 years.
 Prior to becoming a U.S. Air Force Chaplain, I served as a senior pastor in two churches in Tennessee.
+I received my bachelor’s degree from the University of Tennessee at Chattanooga.
+My MDiv is from the Southern Baptist Theological Seminary (SBTS).
+I am working on my DEdMin from the SBTS.

 I’m married to my best friend and college sweetheart, Elizabeth.
-We met at a Bible study at our BCM while going to college.
-We have three wonderful and silly children: Daniel (8), Lydia (6) and Hannah (3).
+We met at a college Bible study at our BCM.
+We have three wonderful and silly children: Daniel (11), Lydia (9) and Hannah (6).

 About My Ministry

-I serve as a chaplain assigned to the 502 Air Base Wing of JBSA-Lackland in San Antonio, Texas.
-In this capacity, I serve as a Chaplain to those in basic military training and the 40,000 Airmen in training who come through the “Gateway to the Air Force.”
+Prior to that, I served as a chaplain to those in basic military training and the 40,000 Airmen in training who come through the “Gateway to the Air Force.”

 SBC Chaplaincy